How to be a bit more eco-friendly when washing up

 Or there are eco sponge cloths available.
 These are normally made from cellulose (wood pulp) and cotton and are available with minimal / non-plastic packaging.
 These are my favourite cloths for wiping down the kitchen surfaces and have lasted ages, much longer than my old J-Cloths.
 They can be cleaned in the washing machine and then air-dried.
 At end-of-life just pop them in the compost bin.
 Popular brands include Eco Living.

 Another option is the wooden pot brush.
-These have a short wooden handle (check for FSC certified) and planet-based bristles often including Tampico which is a type of Mexican cactus.
-These are available at most zero waste stores and online including &Keep and Eco Living.
+These have a short wooden handle (check for FSC certified) and planet-based bristles often including Tampico which is a type of Mexican cactus or coconut husk.
+These are available at most zero waste stores and online including &Keep, Eco Living and Eco-Sal.

 Or try a Kilo EuroScrubby.
 Made from cotton with a non-plastic coating, these cloths are great for both the washing up and cleaning around the house, especially when trying to remove soap scum in the bathroom.
 They are safe to use on non-stick pans and can be cleaned in the washing machine (but shouldn't be put in the tumble dryer).
 I've not been able to find them in many UK stores, but have spotted them in some cook shops like Season.